 To install a support package, on the MATLAB Home tab, in the Environment section, click Add-Ons > Get Hardware Support Packages.
-In the Add-On Explorer, scroll to the Hardware Support Packages section, and click Load more to find your support package.
-You can refine the list by selecting Imaging/Cameras in the Filter by Hardware Type section on the left side of the Add-On Explorer.
+In the Add-On Explorer, scroll to the Hardware Support Packages section, and click show all to find your support package.
+You can refine the list by selecting Imaging/Cameras in the Refine by Hardware Type section on the left side of the Explorer.
 Select your adaptor, for example Image Acquisition Toolbox Support Package for GigE Vision Hardware or Image Acquisition Toolbox Support Package for OS Generic Video Interface, from the list.